Large chequered skipper: Description

 The length of the forewings is 15–18 mm.
-The butterfly is on the wing from June to August, depending on the location.

 The butterfly has a very distinctive and attractive underside but a drab upperside (which is rarely seen, as it usually settles with wings closed).

-This butterfly is very similar to the Chequered skipper, but they have their own attributes that allow them to be distinguished.
+The upper side is quite dark brown and it is the reverse which is characteristic with brown fore wings in part covered by the hind wing and in the visible part the same ornamentation as the hind wings, on an ochre ground three lines of spots white ovals surrounded by black and a white border cut with black.